Search Filters

 The Influence Of Glenoidal Concavity On Shoulder Stability: A Comparison Between Computed Tomography and Magnetic Resonance Imaging

-Sebastian Oenning, MD, GERMANY Jens Wermers, MD, GERMANY Philipp Michel, MD, GERMANY Sebastian Oenning, MD, GERMANY Mats Jonas Wiethölter, MD, GERMANY Alina Köhler, MD, GERMANY Michael J. Raschke, MD, Prof., GERMANY J. Christoph Katthagen, MD, GERMANY
+Sebastian Oenning, MD, GERMANY Jens Wermers, Prof., GERMANY Philipp Michel, MD, GERMANY Sebastian Oenning, MD, GERMANY Mats Jonas Wiethölter, MD, GERMANY Alina Köhler, MD, GERMANY Michael J. Raschke, MD, Prof., GERMANY J. Christoph Katthagen, MD, GERMANY

 University Clinic Münster, Münster, NRW, GERMANY